alexisbaxman/jupyter_template/README.md

 <br>

 * `.github/workflows/deploy.yml`: This YAML file includes the key instructions for GitHub Actions to compile the book.
 It activates every time any change happens in any file of the repository. `deploy.yml` sets up a Python environment, `pip` installs the dependencies, builds the book, and deploys the generated HTML.
+  * The `deploy.yml` in this repository is reduced to the essential configurations, taken from the official [GitHub Pages and Actions](https://jupyterbook.org/v1/publish/gh-pages.html).
-The `Actions` tab of the repository shows you these steps as they progress as well as where they fall.
+  * The `Actions` tab of the repository shows you these steps as they progress as well as where they fall.

 <img src="./static/pics/deploy.jpg" alt="toc" width="650px" align="center">

-  * The `deploy.yml` in this repository is reduced to the essential configurations, taken from the official [GitHub Pages and Actions](https://jupyterbook.org/v1/publish/gh-pages.html).